rakutentech/ios-miniapp/USERGUIDE.md

 ### MiniApp Close

 MiniApp can request the host app to close itself through the javascript bridge event trigger.
-MiniApp iOS provides the `MiniAppMessageDelegate` interface method `func closeMiniApp(withConfirmation: , completionHandler:)` which can be implemented in the host app.
+MiniAppSDK in iOS provides the `MiniAppMessageDelegate` interface method `func closeMiniApp(withConfirmation: , completionHandler:)` which can be implemented in the host app.
 This delegate method is an optional.

 ```swift
 extension ViewController: MiniAppMessageDelegate {